yeoman/yeoman/docs/cli/commands/init.md

 * Compass Twitter Bootstrap for the SASS files as the CSS files are authored in SASS
 * Twitter Bootstrap for the optional list of JavaScript plugins (optional)
 * RequireJS for AMD module and script loading support (optional)
-* RequrieHM for experimental EcmaScript 6 module syntax support on top of RequireJS (optional)
+* RequireHM for experimental EcmaScript 6 module syntax support on top of RequireJS (optional)

 By default we support Compass and CoffeeScript, so if your project includes any .coffee files, these will be compiled when either `server` or `build` tasks are being run.